benliepert/blog/content/posts/2-good-first-issue.md

 egui/src/layout.rs:395
 ...
 ```
 Uh oh.
 This persisted after a `cargo clean` and a rebuild, so I suspected Rerun was storing state on disk and loading it in as the app started.
 This state was probably corrupted by my impolite ctrl-c.
-It turns out Rerun stores UI state in something called a blueprint, describes how data is visualized.
+It turns out Rerun stores UI state in something called a blueprint, which describes how data is visualized.
 I found the blueprint file in use and deleted it.
 This resolved the panic.

 > I should have preserved the file and created a ticket for reproduction.
 The panic itself was down in the egui layout code, and traced back to adding a clickable image containing a website link on the top panel.
 As far as I could tell, the image itself was sized ok but was being placed in an area of negative size.